 Vinnie Salvatore is a guitarist with the Columbus, Ohio-based hard rock band, Rat Bastard Syndicate, which also includes Steve Theado on guitar & vocals, Lennard James on bass & vocals and Keith Pickens on drums.
-The group actually formed in 2014 while American Dog was still in action, expanding to a quartet in 2016.
+The group actually formed in 2014 while American Dog was still in action, later expanding to a quartet.
 Theado, Pickens and Salvatore are former members of American Dog.

-It's worth mentioning here that Salvatore and Pickens were not in American Dog at the same time, although they did perform together with Theado in December 2011 at the venerable Cock n' Bull, where the group was holding its annual Christmas party.
-The occasion was scheduled to be Pickens' farewell concert with American Dog, but bandleader Michael Hannon did not make it to the event.
-Vinnie was a last-minute addition on bass and it became a free-for-all with a rotating cast of characters on vocals, a late-addition keyboardist, and even a couple of guest drummers.
+Salvatore met the American Dog guys in 2003 and a friendship soon developed with Steve Theado when their mutual interest in beer can collecting and craft beer was revealed.
+It is worth mentioning that Pickens and Salvatore were not in American Dog at the same time but did perform together along with Theado in December 2011 at the venerable Cock n' Bull where the group was holding its annual Christmas party.
+Bandleader Michael Hannon did not make it to the event so Vinnie was a last-minute addition on bass and it became a free-for-all with a rotating cast of characters on vocals plus a late-addition keyboard player.
 It marked the first time Theado, Pickens, and Salvatore performed live together.

 MORE STUFF YOU DON'T CARE ABOUT

-Another Skid Baxter album, Tongue Tracks in Ice Cream was released in limited quantitiesin the fall of 2003.
-Once again Chris Sutton lended his guitar-wizardry and also sang lead vocals on "Too Big Dad".
+Another Skid Baxter album, Tongue Tracks in Ice Cream was released in limited quantities in the fall of 2003.
+Once again Chris Sutton lent his guitar-wizardry to the mix and also sang lead vocals on "Too Big Dad."
 Matt Venus appears on three cuts including the instrumental "Frankz Furnace" on which he trades guitar-licks with Sutton.

 In January 2003 Sutton teamed up with Mark "The Harp" to form C&S Railroad in Barboursville, West Virginia; with Salvatore producing their self-titled debut album in February.
-The C & S Railroad album features 14 of Sutton's dynamic mountain-blues originals, in which he explores the Delta and Piedmont styles with the spirit and atmosphere of a live field-recording from the 1920s and 30s.
+The C & S Railroad album features 14 of Sutton's dynamic mountain-blues originals, in which he explores the Delta and Piedmont styles.

 Salvatore also played bass in The Walt James Band (WJB), a power-trio based in Columbus, Ohio. featuring Walt James on guitar and vocals and Linda Dauwalder-Dachtyl (a familiar face) on drums.
 Walt toured and recorded two albums with UFO bassist Pete Way.
 He also performed and recorded with Columbus, Ohio's notorious Lollipop Factory.